 The project, which was completed in several phases, helped ASLD optimize and strengthen their service delivery capabilities on one of their core processes that directly supports their mission.
 The agency is better connected to their customers, which allows employees to more easily service and respond to customers’ needs.
 Since the launch of the system, paper applications have been reduced by 95% and end-user adoption rates have increased to 98%.

 Headquartered in Phoenix, Arizona, Banner Health is one of the largest nonprofit health care systems in the United States.
-The system owns 30 acute-care hospitals including three academic medical centers and other related health entities.
-Banner Health operates in six states: Arizona, California, Colorado, Nebraska, Nevada, and Wyoming.
+Banner operates 30 hospitals, including three academic medical centers and related health entities across six states.
+Its wide portfolio of services includes insurance, ambulatory, acute, post-acute, pharmacy, lab, and telehealth.